-You're can present a lecture to a full conference room, write error-free reports, and organize even the most cluttered inventory.
-And no matter how busy an executive is, you can always find a way to make their schedule manageable.
+You can present a lecture to a packed conference room, write error-free reports, and organize even the most cluttered inventory.
+And no matter how busy an executive is, you always find a way to make their schedule manageable.

-Overall, you're an incredible executive assistant.
-But even with your superior writing skills, writing an effective resume isn't as easy as it sounds.
+Overall, you’re an incredible executive assistant.
+But even with your superior writing skills, building a resume and making a cover letter isn’t as easy as it sounds.

-We've analyzed hundreds of resumes to determine what content gets you an interview and what gets you the boot.
-We put all our knowledge into a resume writing guide and our seven executive assistant resume examples that have helped people land jobs in 2023.
+We’ve analyzed hundreds of resumes to determine what does and doesn’t get you an interview.
+We put all our knowledge into this guide and our 16 executive assistant resume examples that have helped people land jobs in 2024.

 Use our resume samples and writing tips to avoid the dreaded blank page and get the executive assistant job you've always wanted!